isamercan/IMPulseButton/README.md

 `IMPulseButton`  is a subclass of  `UIButton`.
 In addition to all what  `UIButton`  provides.  `IMPulseButton`  has one main methods :

-- `myButton.setupInterfaceIMPulseButton(title: String, fullRounded: Bool, animationEnabled: <Bool, action: () -> Void)` setup interface the button
+- `yourButton.commonInit(title: String, fullRounded: Bool, animationEnabled: Bool, action: () -> Void)` setup interface the button

     -   `title`: the title of the button.
     -   `fullRounded`: revert the button to the original state after a delay to give opportunity to custom transition.